natalia-buzkova/english-for-designers/05-storytelling/index.md

 Firstly, psychologists divide these styles as secure or insecure attachment.

+In case you wonder what attachment style you have fill out test B [here](https://www.web-research-design.net/cgi-bin/crq/crq.pl)

 ![Graph showing the spectrum of different attachment styles](../img/graph-showing-attachment-styles-and-their-spectrum.PNG)

-In case you have secure attachment, you are safe and can simply enjoy the rest of the presentation! :)

-  In case you wonder what attachment style you have fill out test B [here](https://www.web-research-design.net/cgi-bin/crq/crq.pl)

 Insecure styles include anxious, avoidant, and anxious-avoidant attachment.